civpronto/comms-black-mobile/pages/threat-assessment.md

     if(note){
       if(answered === totalQuestions){
         note.textContent = 'All questions answered.
-Generate your Threat Profile below.';
+Get your results below.';
       } else {
         note.textContent = '';
       }